thoughtbot/design-system/README.md

 - Latest versions of Chrome, Firefox, and Safari
 - Edge 15+

+## Contributing

+To learn about contributing to the project, please have a look at the [contributing] guide.

+[contributing]: /CONTRIBUTING.md

 ## License

 thoughtbot/design-system is Copyright (c) 2020 thoughtbot, inc.